ByzanceParis/ChanelRFIDPlugin/README.md

 ```

 ### `connect(to device: BLEDevice)`
-Connects to a specific Byzance RFID device.
+Connects to a specific Channel RFID device.

 ```swift
 rfidManager.connect(to: selectedDevice) { success, error in